At least 24 people shot across Central Indiana over 3 days

 5:00 p.m.: 3707 Roseway Lane.
 One person was shot after what detectives believe was a disagreement between the victim and a known suspect.
 The suspect was detained and later released.

 8:15 p.m.: South State Avenue and Palmer Street.
-Two people were shot and a third was injured.
+Two people were shot and a third was injured after a fight on Indy’s southeast side.
 The condition of the two people with gunshot wounds is unknown at this time.
-The third victim had “injuries consistent with trauma.”
-The type of injury was not specified.
-IMPD confirmed that two people are currently in custody and that their role in this incident is under investigation.
+The third victim had “injuries consistent with trauma,” after he was hit with a brick.
+IMPD confirmed 31-year-old Damien Boyce was arrested for burglary, unlawful possession of a firearm, criminal recklessness, and battery.

 9:15 p.m.
 11500 block of Taftwood Drive.
 One person was shot near the Knoll Ridge apartment complex.
 The victim was transported to an area hospital in critical condition.